roman-milk/roman-milk.github.io/team-chem.md

+===

- ****** Team Chemistry Ch.
-02 ****** bydawn1958© Leanne's stomach quivered like mad and her emotions soared to the highest peak, as the thought of being shaved in public was earth shaking.
+Leanne's stomach quivered like mad and her emotions soared to the highest peak, as the thought of being shaved in public was earth shaking.
 Carefully, the razor caressed her skin like the fingers of many tiny daggers and she hoped with all her might that no one would notice.
 In reality, all eyes were glued to the erotic scene and it was quite evident that she was being aroused by the uncertainty of the ritual.

  A giggle could be heard coming from one of the girls as a tantalizing finger dipped into a forbidden crevice and Leanne's hips jerked in response.
 Cindy knew this wasn't part of the ritual but seeing the puffy lips spread to reveal the tender morsel was truly enchanting.
 She knew that Leanne would be at her mercy as the instructions prevented her from resisting anything that happened.
 The shapely hips jerked wildly as Cindy gave the exposed bud a tiny squeeze before setting her free.
 Everyone could see that their coach was truly a sexy vixen and her body would be a wonderful prize for the girl that won the draw for phase two.